liamgines/churn-prediction/README.md

 jupyter notebook
 ```

-Then find where it says `copy and paste one of these URLs` in Command Prompt and open one of them in a browser.
+Next, find where it says `Or copy and paste one of these URLs:` in Command Prompt and open one of them in a browser.

 The URL that you open should look like `http://localhost:{port}/tree?token={token}` or `http://127.0.0.1:{port}/tree?token={token}`.